Lick1Fonzi/SimplePeerChat/README.md

 Errors are notified from server with a message in the form: ERROR infoerror

 ### Peer - Peer
 Peers use both the same port number.
 The reason for this, is to bypass NAT rules with UDP Hole Punching.
-To keep alive the session and not close the temporary nat rule, they keep exchanging a keep-alive token (keep-alive token not implemented here), that is useful also for a timeout to signal a peer has stopped chatting.
+To keep alive the session and not close the temporary nat rule, they keep exchanging a keep-alive token, that is useful also for a timeout to signal a peer has stopped chatting.

 A message is formed as: usernameSender type_of_msg text \
 Three types: CONNECT, MSG, CLOSE (four with keep-alive implementation: KEEPALIVE)